merenlab/merenlab.org/courses/PFLS/index.md

 ### Conditionals

 So far we discussed how to define and make use of variables, and how to build loops using `for` in our shell scripts.
 Our `for` loops run on all items, without having to make any decisions.
 But real-world tasks often require some sort of decision making and performing an operation only if a certain condition is, or a few of them are, met (or do other things if they don't!).
-Those conditions could include a variety of considerations such as doing something only if a file exists or absent, comparing variables and taking action depending on whether they are equal or not, and thus controlling the flow of our script based on our expectations from it.
+Those conditions could include a variety of considerations such as doing something only if a file exists or is absent, comparing variables and taking action depending on whether they are equal or not, and thus controlling the flow of our script based on our expectations from it.

 Shell scripts can use `if` statements to check for conditions.
 The most general structure of an `if` statement is the following: